bradmontgomery/django-redis-metrics/README.rst

     from redis_metrics import gauge

-    # Create a gague
+    # Create a gauge
     gauge('total-downloads', 0)

-    # Update the gague
+    # Update the gauge
     gauge('total-downloads', 9999)

 There's also an ``R`` class which is a lightweight wrapper around ``redis``.
-You can use it directly to set metrics or gagues and to retrieve data.
+You can use it directly to set metrics or gauges and to retrieve data.

 ::